YajneshKumar2004/IoT-Project/README.md

 2. **Code Upload**:
    - Install the [Arduino IDE](https://www.arduino.cc/en/software).
-   - Open the code file `obstacle_detection_car.ino` in the Arduino IDE.
+   - Open the code file `Code.ino` in the Arduino IDE.
    - Connect your Arduino UNO to your computer, select the correct COM port, and upload the code.

 3. **Mobile App Control**: